fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 - `isFinished()` checks the system state and indicates completion
 - `end(cancelled)` can handle the homed procedure

+This example implements a a "current draw detection" strategy:
 ```java
 class ExampleSubsystem extends SubsystemBase(){
 	SparkMax motor = ....;